DanelleLarson/HMSC-Mississippi-River-Macrophytes/README.md

 ***
 ***

-This repository contains analysis codes to reproduce the key findings reported in the manuscript, "Upper Mississippi River re-oligotrophication and hydrogeomorphic changes over 20 years contributed to macrophyte community shifts and recovery" (https://doi.org/XXXXXXXXXXXX).
+This repository contains analysis codes to reproduce the key findings reported in the manuscript, "Water Quality Improvements and Hydrogeomorphic Change Over 20 years Contributed to Macrophyte Community Recovery in the Upper Mississippi River", accepted into Global Change Biology in September 2026 (https://doi.org/XXXXXXXXXXXX).

 # Repository organization